Winter Weather Safety Tips for Your Pup

 Cold temperatures and snow can mask odors.
 If you get separated from your dog when visibility is low, he or she may have a tough time finding their way back to you.
 Make sure the identification tag on their collar is up-to-date with your current contact information.
 Also consider a microchip to have as a backup means of identification and way for you to be reunited with your dog should they become lost.

 Last but not least, I’ve seen many people feed their dog more during the winter months with the thought that an extra layer of fat may keep them more comfortable.
 This isn’t a particularly helpful means of staying warm.
 And remember, any extra weight they put on now will have to be taken off next spring.
 This is a lot of work, not to mention that extra weight puts dogs at higher risk for arthritis discomfort, orthopedic injuries, and diabetes.
 Just share with them a few tasty (but low calorie!)
-Roasted Chicken Mini Naturals and they’ll stay trim and healthy throughout the holiday season.
+Roasted Chicken Mini Naturals and they’ll stay trim and healthy throughout the winter season.